It is important that you know what you are taking with type 2 diabetes. And the question is, what is metformin?

 Well I’m going to break it all down for you and put it in plain English so you can understand what it does, the side effects of it and why so many doctors use it.

 Metformin is in the class of drugs called biguanides and the brand name for it is Glucophage.
-It is the only drug available in this class of medications.
+It is the only drug available in this class of medications and the metformin moa is different than other classes.

 A drug very similar to metformin called phenformin was pulled off the market in the early 1970’s due to cases of a serious condition called lactic acidosis.
 Lactic acidosis is fatal in 50% of the cases.
 This is a condition where lactic acid builds up in the blood.